 Silicon Valley’s support of the Great Firewall

 Just as the Chinese state is reaching into foreign social media, foreign tech companies are becoming increasingly compliant with the Chinese government’s demands.
 In February last year, Apple migrated Chinese users’ iCloud data to servers in mainland China, and began hosting the encryption keys for this data in China rather than the US.
 The company also updated its Chinese terms of service to state that both Apple and its Chinese partner company would have access to user data.
 In August, the news leaked that Google was developing plans to re-launch in China with a censored search engine codenamed Dragonfly.
-The project was ostensibly dropped following internal and public outcry, but there have been rumours since that the company remains determined to gain access to China’s 800 million internet users.
+The project was ostensibly dropped following internal and public outcry, but there have been rumors since that the company remains determined to gain access to China’s 800 million internet users.

 For the most part, Chinese people are beholden to domestic technology companies who not only provide the government with access to user data, but often leave it open for anyone with the technical knowhow to access.
 Earlier this year, the Dutch hacker Victor Gevers discovered a database of over 2.5 million people living in Xinjiang, detailing their names, ID card numbers and locations tracking data.
 It had been left open online by the Shenzhen-based facial recognition company SenseNets.

 Speaking to Top10VPN, Gevers says that Chinese companies are particularly bad at exposing personal data: as of March, there were 29,808 open databases in China – “that number should be zero”.
 The problem is particularly acute because many of the Chinese databases relate to security and surveillance.
 When these databases are left open, anyone can interfere with it, meaning “the value of that data is zero,” says Gevers.